 Multiple Comparisons

-When the null hypothesis
+When the null hypothesis 's are really different.

 The data can be arranged in a form of grouped data which is "grouped by" the column of categorical variable indicating factor levels.